 This question, when it is fundamental and systematic, incites new energy and productivity at the individual level and the organizational level.

 Whatever the task, the project to be accomplished, the idea to be formulated, ask yourself every day what is the first action to accomplish and define it.
 This forces you to think – often just a few minutes or less – and you can do wonders.

 According to Stephen Snyder, holistic approach specialist, there are only two problems in life:

 You know what you want, but you don’t know how to get it.

 You don’t know what you want.

 There are only two solutions:

-GTD is, without a doubt, an excellent system that is complete and coherent, to deal with absolutely everything with a calm mind free from every parasitic thought.
+Getting Things Done is still, 10 years later, an excellent system that is complete and coherent, to deal with absolutely everything with a calm mind free from every parasitic thought.
 In theory at least.

 Complete and coherent method

 Presented in a simple manner